JeffreyDobbek/Project3_Group3_Android/README.md

  ### Project Description<br>

 This is an app that helps users to make a choice.
 For example, it could be choosing the color for your room or picking food to eat.
 Some people are indecisive about making a choice; getting other people's votes can help them decide.
 This app makes decisions easy.
 Choice will allow users post a list of choices (as picture or text) and the app will help the user make a choice out of his posted list of choices using the result from the online poll.
-MVP will include account creation, post creation, viewing posts, voting on a choice using and sending post.
+MVP will include account creation, post creation, viewing posts, voting on a choice using likes and sending post.

 #### Database Structure